JavaFundamentalsZT/jf-hw-performance/README.md

 ============

 This project has an implemention for the N-puzzle ( http://en.wikipedia.org/wiki/Fifteen_puzzle ).
 The board is a little bit bigger though, 5x5.
-The project uses the class org.zeroturnaround.jf2012.perf.Main for benchmarking the implementation.
+The project uses the class org.zt.jf.perf.Main for benchmarking the implementation.
 It uses the A* algorithm by default but is bundled with depth first and breadth first approaches also.